MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/module-upgrades-from-microsoft-dynamics-gp-2013.md

 ## System upgrade

-The following change has been made in [!INCLUDE[prodshort](../includes/prodshort.md)] 2018.
+The following change has been made in Dynamics GP 2018.
 For more information, refer to your System User ’s Guide (Help &gt;&gt; Contents &gt;&gt; select Setting up the system).

 ### Posting Accounts Setup window